Question 69·Hard·Text Structure and Purpose

 Ask what kind of sentence this is

-Why does the author mention dynasties collapsing, rivers redirecting, and epidemics?
-How do those details affect the image of an "uninterrupted highway of commerce"?
+Why mention dynasties collapsing, rivers redirecting, and epidemics?
+What do those examples suggest about whether the route was stable?

 Step-by-step Explanation